libdynd/libdynd/BUILD.md

 Linux
 -----

-Execute the following commands from the dynamicndarray folder, which is the root of the project:
+Execute the following commands from the dynd folder, which is the root of the project:

     $ mkdir build